Molecular $P_{\psi}$ pentaquarks from light-meson exchange saturation: Calibration and predictions

 where the notation is analogous to Eqs.~(\ref{eq:HS-decomp-1}-\ref{eq:HS-decomp-4}), though we have marked the SU(3)-flavor representations with a tilde to indicate that they are not the same as in the $\bar{H}_c S_c$ case.
 Again, we will have coupled channel effects.
 However, the mass difference between these thresholds is about $80\,{\rm MeV}$, suggesting this is less important than the $\bar{D} \Xi_c^{'}$-$\bar{D}_s \Sigma_c$ or $\bar{D}_s \Xi_c^{'}$-$\bar{D} \Omega_c$ coupled channel dynamics.

 \item[(c)] Finally, the octet pieces of the $\bar{H}_c T_c$ and $\bar{H}_c S_c$ pentaquarks can also generate mixing.
-In our model this effect requires the spin-spin / E1 component of vector meson exchange, and it is thus expected to be somewhat weaker when compared to the previously mentioned coupled channel dynamics.
+In our model this effect requires the spin-spin / $M1$ component of vector meson exchange, and it is thus expected to be somewhat weaker when compared to the previously mentioned coupled channel dynamics.
 Yet, in a few instances the mass difference between the thresholds involved is not particularly large (e.g. the $\bar{D}^* \Xi_c$ channel with the $\bar{D} \Xi_c'$ or $\bar{D} \Xi_c^*$ channels), making this effect more important than naively expected. \end{itemize} Based on the previous arguments, we expect a hierarchy of coupled channel effects, with (a) being more important than (b) and (c).
 For the particular case of (b) and (c) their relative size will however depend on the specifics of the thresholds involved (and their mass gaps).
 Yet, concrete calculations in Ref.~\cite{Yan:2021nio} indicate that the size of these effects is small except for a few selected molecular configurations (e.g. $\bar{D}^* \Xi_c (I=1)$-$\bar{D}_s \Sigma_c $).
-Thus we will ignore the (b) and (c) type of coupled channel effects.
+In the following lines we will elaborate further by calculating the spectrum first in a simplified approach where only type (a) of coupled channel dynamics is included and then in a more complete approach also including the type (b) and (c) dynamics when applicable.